Certified Environmental Manager

 How long will my certification last?

-You must be a CEM to perform a Phase I Environmental Site Assessment (ESA) in Nevada.
-A Phase I ESA performed in Nevada is required under American Society of Testing and Materials (ASTM) standard E1527-97, or "Standard Practice for Environmental Site Assesment: Phase 1 Environmental Site Assesment Process".
-The objective is to determine whether recognized environmental conditions exist on properties that require an investigation phase (Phase II ESA) to begin a conceptual model.
-(NAC 459.9704)
+You must be a CEM as defined in NAC 459.9704 or meet the requirements of NRS 459.500 (3) to perform a Phase I Environmental Site Assessment (ESA) in Nevada.
+CEMs and qualified environmental professionals performing Phase I ESAs in Nevada are required to use a current version of the American Society of Testing and Materials (ASTM), Standard E1527, "Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process".
+The objective of the Phase I ESA is to determine whether recognized environmental conditions exist on properties that require an investigation of soil and/or groundwater (Phase II ESA) and if applicable, satisfy CERCLA All Appropriate Inquiry liability protections.

 Contact Us